 – This one is the absolute easiest to use…you just scan your receipt and that’s it.
 I’ve only used it for a couple of weeks and I already have earned $9 in Amazon gift cards!

 - Shopkick (use promo code THRIFTY5 at sign up to get an extra 3000 points)

 – This one isn’t really a grocery app per se, but I like to use it when I’m at the grocery store to earn points (or kicks as they call them) that I can redeem for gift cards.
 It only takes a couple of extra minutes and if I’m not pushed for time it’s worth it for me!

 Sometimes it can feel hard to even know where to start looking for income earning opportunities, especially if you are already working a full time job or are a stay at home mom taking care of your kids all day.

 Often though, if you get creative, you can come up with something.
 Are there hobbies you have that you could turn into a business venture?
 What are you gifted at doing?
 Do you love to bake?
-Maybe you could sell baked good at a local coffee shop.
+Maybe you could sell baked goods at a local coffee shop.
 If you enjoy children, you could start babysitting.
-Know how to change oil?
+Know how to do oil changes?
 You could do it for friends for a small charge.